MikeMcQuaid/NightSkyLine/README.txt

 NightSkyLine
 ============

-NightSkyLine is a readable HTML5 and CSS3 theme for WordPress.
+NightSkyLine is a clean, readable theme for WordPress with mobile support.

 It has the following features/goals: